Belarus moves jailed opposition blogger Roman Protasevich and partner Sofia Sapega to house arrest

 Sapega’s lawyer, Anton Gashinsky, linked his client’s transfer from pre-trial detention to house arrest to the recent meeting between Belarusian President Alexander Lukashenko and Russian President Vladimir Putin.
 “Thanks to this, Sofia’s fate will be definite and positive.
 I think she will end up at home,” he told the Russian independent television channel Dozhd.

-The Belarusian authorities have charged Protasevich with inciting social enmity and discord, organizing mass riots, and organizing actions that grossly violate public order.
+The Belarusian authorities have charged Protasevich with inciting social enmity and discord, organising mass riots, and organising actions that grossly violate public order.
 Sapega is facing two felony charges in Belarus: inciting social enmity and discord, and involvement in mass riots.